kevintaehyungkim/market-analytics/README.md

 whose results can increase the profits for traders.

-The goal of this project is to utilize regression and classifying techniques to construct a model that best understands the how different market indices and conditions inter-operate and factor into the share prices for SPY and QQQ, as well as large-cap cryptocurrencies.
-The accuracy of an algorithm is directly proportional to gains made by using the algorithm.
+The goal of this project is to utilize regression and classifying techniques to construct a model that best understands the how different market indices and conditions inter-operate and factor into the share prices for SPY and QQQ, large-cap stocks, as well as top cryptocurrencies.
+The accuracy of an algorithm is directly proportional to gains made by using the algorithm during historical back-testing.

 ### Technical Requirements: